 A place to relax.
 The southern holiday villages are only a few kilometres away from Innsbruck, but still relaxed, peaceful and idyllic.
-The inspiring area around the Olympiaberg Patscherkofel scores with a successful mixture.
+The inspiring area at the Vital Park Patscherkofel scores with a successful mixture.
 Relaxed sporting activities and natural surroundings meet cultivated gastronomy.
 The southern holiday villages are easy to reach by public transport from Innsbruck and, in addition to the bus service, there is the wonderful, scenic tram route No. 6.
 This route snakes its way romantically through forests, past Ambras Palace and stops at the foot of the Bergisel.
 From there, it's just a short walk to the olympic ski jump and the Tirol Panorama Museum.
 Tram No. 1 brings you direct into the centre of Innsbruck.

 Winter around the Patscherkofel